Firmament-Autopilot/FMT-Firmware/target/amov/icf5/README.md

 ## Download

-Currently there are two ways to download firmware to hardware.
+Currently there are 2 ways to download firmware to hardware.

 1. **Donwload Script**: Enter `python3 uploader.py` in the icf5 directory.
 Then connect your hardware via usb.